freeeco/JUCE/List Of Changes.md

-Fix fast tapping on popup menus not registered on iOS, and also sub-menus not working
+Fixes fast tapping on popup menus not registered on iOS, and also sub-menus not working
 --------------------------------------------------------------------------------------

 In file juce_PopupMenu.cpp